CARTAvis/carta-python/docs/source/quickstart.rst

     to the new reference but is no longer part of the color blending until it is appended as a new color blending layer with :meth:`carta.color_blending.ColorBlending.add_layer`.

+    An image can be replaced through :meth:`carta.color_blending.Layer.set_image`.
+    Replacing the base layer first enables spatial matching for the new image and then makes it the spatial reference.

 Saving or displaying an image
 -----------------------------